specliu/zh-google-styleguide/google-cpp-styleguide/comments.rst

                 bool success = CalculateSomething(interesting_value,
                                                   10,
                                                   false,
-                                                  NULL);  // What are these arguments??
+                                                  nullptr);  // What are these arguments??

     和: